The Hidden Costs of In-House IT vs Outsourcing to an MSP

 4. Built-in Backup and Security

 They also ensure your data is backed up, encrypted, and easy to recover in case of an emergency.
-In many cases, this level of protection would cost more than the entire MSP plan if done separately.
+In many cases, this level of protection would cost more than the entire MSP plan if handled separately.

 5. Scalable Service